Jeep Wrangler (JK): JK Wrangler Unlimited

 The Unlimited has the same engine and transmission choices as a short-wheelbase JK.
 X and Sahara trims offer an option of 4x2 rear-wheel drive in the US.
-Optional 4x2 was discontinued after the 2010 model year for the Unlimited.
+The optional 4x2 was discontinued after the 2010 model year for the Unlimited.
 4-wheel drive became standard for the 2011 model year.
 After the Hummer H1 was discontinued in 2006, the JK Wrangler Unlimited was the only four-door convertible available in the US until the new Ford Bronco came out in July 2021.

 The Unlimited offers more options and equipment than any previous Wrangler model, including standard electronic stability program and optional seat-mounted side airbags, remote keyless entry, navigation system, and Sirius Satellite Radio.
 The navigation and satellite systems are a part of the MyGig Entertainment system that also has a hard drive allowing for the storage of MP3 music files and pictures.

-The Wrangler Unlimited became a big sales success — by mid 2017 three quarters of all new Wranglers listed for sale were four-door models.
+The Wrangler Unlimited became a big sales success — by mid-2017 three three-quarters of all new Wranglers listed for sale were four-door models.